Vincidax/airbnb-clone-project/README.md

 ## Project Overview
 This project is a clone of the AirBnB web application.
 The goal is to recreate key features of the platform including listing properties, booking stays, and managing users.
 This is a foundational project in backend web development.
 ---

+## 🧩 Feature Breakdown

+The Airbnb Clone project is designed to replicate key functionalities of the real Airbnb platform.
+Below are the core features implemented in the application:

+### 👤 User Management
+Users can register, log in, and manage their profiles.
+Depending on their role (guest, host, or admin), they can perform actions such as booking properties, listing properties, or managing platform operations.

+### 🏠 Property Management
+Hosts can list properties with details such as name, description, location, and price per night.
+They can also edit or remove their listings, helping them maintain an up-to-date rental inventory.

+### 📅 Booking System
+Guests can search and book available properties for specific dates.
+The system calculates the total cost and prevents double-booking, ensuring a smooth reservation experience.

+### 💳 Payment Processing
+Each booking includes a payment record that tracks the amount paid, payment method, and payment date.
+This ensures transparency and reliability in financial transactions between guests and hosts.

+### ⭐ Reviews and Ratings
+After completing a stay, users can leave a review and rating for the property.
+This feature promotes trust within the community and helps future guests make informed decisions.

+### 💬 Messaging System
+Users can send messages to one another to coordinate bookings, ask questions, or resolve issues.
+This peer-to-peer communication supports a more engaging and efficient booking process.

+---
 ## 📊 Database Design